Long March 9

+The most recent 2023 proposal calls for a three-stage rocket with a 10.6 meter diameter.
+The reusable first stage would use a cluster of 30 YF-215 methalox engines, with long term plans to make the second stage reusable; these features and previous designs have drawn comparisons to SpaceX Starship.
+The third stage may use YF-79 or YF-91 hydrolox engines.

 Current plans call for the Long March 9 to have a maximum payload capacity of 150,000 kg to low Earth orbit (LEO) and 54,000 kg to trans-lunar injection.
-Its first flight is planned for 2033, in anticipation of an increase in cadence by China's crewed lunar missions during the 2030s.
-(As of 2023, the first crewed lunar landing attempt by China is expected to occur by the year 2030; this initial effort would use the under-development Long March 10 carrier rocket, the new Mengzhou crewed spacecraft, and the Lanyue crewed lunar lander.)
+Its first flight is planned for 2033, in anticipation of an increase in cadence by China's crewed lunar missions during the 2030s and the construction of the International Lunar Research Station with 12 other countries.
+The smaller under-development Long March 10 rocket is intended for initial crewed landings.

+The Chinese space program has also proposed CZ-9 launches for crewed missions to Mars and space-based solar power and data centers.
+It was initially proposed to carry the Tianwen-3 Mars sample-return mission in a single launch; in 2022 this mission plan was revised to dual launches in 2028 using the Long March 5.

 History

 2016, early design

 The CZ-9 was initially designed as a three-staged rocket, with a first-stage core diameter of 10 meters and using a cluster of four engines.
 Multiple variants of the rocket have been proposed, with CZ-9 being the largest: this 'base variant' has four additional liquid-fuel boosters strapped onto the core stage (each individual booster would be up to 5 meters in diameter) and it is this variant that has the aforementioned LEO payload capacity of 140 tons.
 In addition to the base variant, there is the CZ-9A variant, which has only two additional boosters and an LEO payload capacity of 100 tons.
 Finally, there is the CZ-9B, having only the bare 10-meter diameter core stage and an LEO payload capacity of 50 tons.
 The expected payload capacities of the Long March 9 place it in the class of the super heavy-lift launch vehicle.
 The rocket's development program was formally approved by the Chinese government in 2021.